dim-gggl/pocket/docs/templates.rst

 Templates & Cheatsheets
 =======================

-Pocket includes a curated collection of AI agent templates and development cheatsheets to boost your productivity.
+Super Pocket includes a curated collection of AI agent templates and development cheatsheets to boost your productivity.

 Overview